vivid-inc/ash-ra-template/README.md

 ### Design Goals
 - Symbolic computation, as contrasted to declarative, non-Turing complete languages.
 You choose what features you do or don't employ.
-- Minimal restrictions:
+- Reasonable minimum requirements:
   - Java 8 and all subsequent LTS releases.
 Java 8, because it strikes a good balance between wide adoption and long-term stability.
-  - Clojure 1.9.0, which is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
+  - Clojure 1.9.0.
+Clojure 1.9.0 for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
 - Effortlessly composable: Use `(render)` wherever you like.
 - No surprises.

 ### API
-``(render s :dependencies deps)``
-Renders an input string containing Ash-Ra Template -formatted content to an output string.
+``(render s :delimiters delimiters :dependencies deps)`` Renders an input string containing Ash-Ra Template -formatted content to an output string.
 An optional map of dependencies (as a Clojure deps [lib map](https://clojure.org/reference/deps_and_cli)) can be provided using the ``:dependencies`` keyword argument.
 These dependencies will be resolved prior to template rendering using Clojure's ``org.clojure/tools.deps.alpha``.
+You can specify an optional map of delimiter tags, including popular styles such as Mustache and PHP.

 ### Templates
 The initial namespace within the template evaluation environment is `user`.

-It's unnecessary to surround ERB tags with whitespace.
+It's unnecessary to surround delimiter tags with whitespace.
 Everything including whitespace in the text portions of the template is preserved.

 ```